rohan-bhautoo/Algorithms/README.md

     2. <h2>Input</h2>

-        - An array of integers of length N.
+        - An array of integers of length $N$.

     2. <h2>Output</h2>